From MozillaZine Knowledge Base

 If you look at the All Mail folder([Gmail]/All Mail of IMAP) using Gmails webmail it will label any IMAP messages with the name of the folder.
 If you delete a message in Thunderbird it simply removes that folder's label from the message.
 Compacting the folder doesn't remove the message from the All Mail folder([Gmail]/All Mail of IMAP).
 You need to move it to the Trash or Spam folder([Gmail]/All Mail or [Gmail]/Spam of IMAP) to delete the message from all folders.
 It's not clear yet if this is also true for Message aging.
 Moving back of mail in [Gmail]/All Mail of IMAP to any IMAP mail folder(except [Gmail]/Spam) restores all Gmail's label.

-A copy of a message is stored for each label.
-That means if you assign two labels to a message and star it using Gmails webmail it has a copy in two folders named after the label, the All Mail folder, and the Starred folder.
+A single copy of each message is stored in the account, and if the messages has multiple labels there are pointers to that copy, a change introduced in version 17.0.2 by bug 721316.
+(Prior to version 17.0.2 a copy of a message is stored for each label.
+That means if you assign two labels to a message and star it using Gmails webmail it has a copy in two folders named after the label, the All Mail folder, and the Starred folder.)
 If you copy a message to multiple remote folders (using Thunderbird) it will be marked with the corresponding labels when viewed using Gmail webmail.

 If you move a message into the Spam folder, it is treated the same as if you had reported it in Gmail webmail using 'Report Spam'.
 See How do actions sync in IMAP? on Gmails web site for more information on how it maps things.